city-of-hudson-oaks/employee-handbook/personnel_policy/employee_conduct_&_work_rules.md

 **Administrative Leave.** During an internal investigation into alleged misconduct or violations of City policies, the City may, at its sole discretion, place the employee on paid administrative leave.

-At the City Administrator’s discretion, an employee arrested, charged or indicted for a felony or misdemeanor, or accused of official misconduct or other serious criminal violation, may be placed on unpaid administrative leave until the charge, indictment or information is dismissed or fully adjudicated without trial, and, if tried, until the trial and appeal (if any) are completed and all related administrative matters are concluded.
-An employee on administrative leave may be reinstated to the position held before being placed on administrative leave (if available) if the indictment or information is dismissed, the employee is acquitted, or the conviction is reversed on appeal.
+At the City Administrator’s discretion, an employee arrested, charged or indicted for a felony or misdemeanor, or accused of official misconduct or other serious criminal violation, may be placed on unpaid administrative leave until the charge, indictment or information is dismissed or fully adjudicated without trial, and, if tried, until the trial and appeal \(if any\) are completed and all related administrative matters are concluded.
+An employee on administrative leave may be reinstated to the position held before being placed on administrative leave \(if available\) if the indictment or information is dismissed, the employee is acquitted, or the conviction is reversed on appeal.

 ### 8.2 Personal Appearance {#8-2-personal-appearance}

 **General Guidelines.** Dress, grooming, and personal cleanliness are vital to the City’s image as well as the morale of its employees.
 All employees are expected to present a clean and neat appearance and to dress in a professional manner while on City premises and/or while conducting City business.
 Reporting to work in a clean and professional manner helps the City to present a positive and professional public image.
 Employees are expected to dress appropriately for their job and the nature of the work performed.
-All employees must adhere to the following guidelines (excluding public works, police and managerial personnel):

-(A) Khaki, navy or black cotton twill pants (“Dockers” style).

-(B) Collared shirt provided by the City.

-(C) Friday shall be a standing casual day, allowing employees the freedom to wear blue jeans and collared shirts that are appropriate for a professional business setting.
+Friday shall be a standing casual day, provided that attire remains appropriate for a professional business environment.

-(D) The City Administrator may declare a casual day at any time.
+The City Administrator may declare additional casual days at any time.

 **Employees Working at City Hall, Having Routine Contact with the Public and/or Other Third Party Contact.** Employees who work at City Hall, as well as other City employees who routinely have citizen and other third party contact, must also abide by the following:

-(A) No visible tattoos.
+\(A\) No visible tattoos.
 Employees who have tattoos must keep them covered with a shirt, pants, skirt, socks, hosiery, or other clothing.

-(B) No facial or mouth jewelry shall be worn.
+\(B\) No facial or mouth jewelry shall be worn.
 Women are permitted to wear a single or double earring in each earlobe provided the earring is not otherwise unprofessional in appearance.
 Men may not wear earrings.

-(C) Beards and mustaches must be kept clean and neatly trimmed and/or within department guidelines.
+\(C\) Beards and mustaches must be kept clean and neatly trimmed and/or within department guidelines.

-(D) Hairstyles and hair colors must be appropriate to the employee’s position.
+\(D\) Hairstyles and hair colors must be appropriate to the employee’s position.

 **Enforcement.** In all cases, the City will make the determination as to what is acceptable dress and grooming.
 Normally, the Department Head will determine appropriateness; however, the City Administrator has final determination.
 If you have any questions about the dress code, please ask your supervisor or Department Head.